petertamai/SpiderForce4AI/README.md

 🚀 High-performance HTML to Markdown converter and content extractor, optimized for AI training data collection, RAG (Retrieval-Augmented Generation), and SEO analysis.
 A powerful alternative to Firecrawl and Jina AI, designed for speed and precision in web content processing.
 **This crawler is highly optimized for speed and performance—it does what it takes and cuts out unnecessary bs.**

 **INFO:** This is a self-hosted solution.
-For decent performance, it requires a minimum of 256MB RAM and 1 CPU core.
+For decent performance, it requires a minimum of 1GB of RAM and 1 CPU core.